A comparative study of universal quantum computing models: towards a physical unification: Quantum algorithms

 \section{Quantum algorithms}

 In this section, we study quantum algorithms in the light of computing models.
 Many quantum algorithms are inspired by computing models, although an algorithm can be realized in all equivalent UQCM.
 An algorithm is designed to solve an instance of a problem.
-Given a problem P, there is a presentation E that translates the problem into objects in a model M, and the algorithm A can be realized in the model M.
+Given a problem $P$, there is a presentation $E$ that translates the problem into objects in a model $M$, and the algorithm $A$ can be realized in the model $M$.

 For an algorithm $A$, there is actually another hidden algorithm $A_0$ that designs it.
 It is not hard to realize that $A_0$ also needs another algorithm to design it, and so on.
 This sequence of algorithms continues in principle, but we have to make a cut at some stage.
 The problem is given as input to $A_0$, and the solution is the output of $A$.
-The nature of the two algorithms depends on the presentation E of a problem.
+The nature of the two algorithms depends on the presentation $E$ of a problem.
 Let the object be $U$.
 There are at least three types of presentations of it: \begin{itemize} \item bits $[U]$: this is used in a classical algorithm $A_0$ that takes $[U]$ as input, and outputs $[Q]$ as a classical description of a quantum algorithm $Q$. \item qubits $|U\ket$: this is used in a quantum algorithm $Q_0$ that designs a quantum algorithm $Q$.
 This relates to SPQC. \item oracle $O_U$: this is used in a quantum algorithm $Q_0$ that contains another quantum algorithm $Q$.
 This is a quantum meta-algorithm and relates to QSVT and quantum comb. \end{itemize}

 We shall note that there could also be other types of presentations that we do not study here.
 The first type is common and often used in QCM with classical description of problem.
 However, it cannot be used when the presentation $[U]$ is not efficient.
 Below we study the other two types of algorithms with quantum oracles.
 We propose a hybrid SPQC and draw connections between QSVT and higher-order quantum operations.